-Update: Jan.
-21, 2021 - Whitney confirmed today the firm will be known as 'Jumpstart Nova', rather than Jumpstart Eclipse.
+Update: March 17, 2021 - See Whitney/Buckner podcast for more context for this initiative.
+Jan.
+21, 2021 - Whitney said the firm will be known as 'Jumpstart Nova', rather than Jumpstart Eclipse.
+Jumpstart Nova Fund I LLC was registered in Delaware in 4Q20.
 He elaborated on his plans in a Nov.
 24, 2020 interview for HFMA.
 Our original Oct.
 22, 2020 story follows. -Ed.

 MARCUS Whitney is leading Jumpstart Health Investors' formation of Jumpstart Eclipse, a JHI VC subsidiary that aims to invest in Health-sector startups led by Black founders.

-Reached by Venture Nashville, Managing Partner-designate Whitney deferred commenting.
+Reached by Venture Nashville, Managing Partner Whitney deferred commenting.

 The Eclipse entity will soon be formally registered.
 Discussions of fundraising remain informal, said JHI CEO Vic Gatto in an interview for this story.

 Gatto and Whitney have also partnered in JHI, Jumpstart Foundry, Jumpstart Capital, Health Further, and other initiatives.
 Gatto will play only an advisory role in Eclipse, he said.

 Managing Partner Whitney is expected to bring several other Black general partners aboard, in step with future fundraising, dealflow and investments.